-Asotin Creek Field Office staff captured seven adult spring Chinook (one of which was a prespawn mortality) at the Asotin Creek weir before the weir was removed on 3 June, 2015 due to declining flows and increasing stream temperatures (Ethan Crawford, WDFW, personal communication).
-Two known origin PIT tagged spring Chinook salmon were detected at PIT tag arrays in Asotin Creek during 2015.
-One was a Walla Walla River spring Chinook (natural origin) and the other was a natural origin spring Chinook salmon from the Lemhi River (Idaho).
-Snake River Lab and Asotin Creek Field Office staff walked known spring Chinook spawning areas in Asotin Creek (rkm 14.6-41.3) on 10 and 18 September, and 2 October, 2015.
-No redds or fish were observed during 2015, however the section from Lick Creek (rkm 28.6) to the Confluence Bridge (rkm 27.0) was not surveyed, so redds and/or fish may have been missed (Table 16).
-Historical redd numbers are found in Table 17.
+Asotin Creek Field Office staff did not capture any adult spring Chinook at the Asotin Creek weir before the weir was removed on 3 June, 2016 due to declining flows and increasing stream temperatures (Ethan Crawford, WDFW, personal communication).
+One natural origin PIT tagged spring Chinook salmon was detected at a PIT tag array near the mouth of Asotin Creek during 2016.
+This fish was PIT tagged at Lower Granite Dam on 10 May 2016 and was detected on 15 May 2016.
+This fish was not detected at an upstream array so it may have returned back to the Snake River.
+Snake River Lab and Asotin Creek Field Office staff surveyed known spring Chinook spawning areas in Asotin Creek (rkm 14.6-41.3) on 21 and 22 September, 2016.
+Two redds and one live fish were observed during 2016, however the section from Lick Creek (rkm 28.6) to the Confluence Bridge (rkm 27.0) was not surveyed, so redds and/or fish may have been missed (Table 16).
+Historical redd numbers for Asotin Creek are found in Table 17.